 How Dummy BI Automate handles it

-Dummy BI Automate uses a 6-phase wizard that reads your PBIP project folder and systematically rewrites everything:
+Dummy BI Automate uses a 6-phase wizard that reads your PBIP project folder (or converts a .pbix file automatically) and systematically rewrites everything:

 Map measures that reference specific tables or columns.
-The tool parses DAX expressions to find references.
+The tool parses DAX expressions to find all references and rewrites them.

 After mapping, the tool rewrites:

-- All TMDL files (model definition, table definitions, relationships)
+- All TMDL files (model definition, table definitions, relationships, M expressions)

 - All DAX expressions (measures, calculated columns, calculated tables)